Aixa Villagrán: Career

 Villagrán returned to Spain to further develop her career.
 Her television work includes credits in SMS: Sin Miedo a Soñar, Los hombres de Paco, Allí abajo, and Derecho a soñar.

 She has featured in such films as Mataharis (2007), Rose et Noir (2009), Amador (2010), Kiki, Love to Love (2016), and María (and Everybody Else) (2016).

 She received critical and public acclaim for her role as Esther in the comedy-drama series Perfect Life (2019–2021).
 She won the Special Performance Prize at the 2019 Canneseries alongside co-stars Leticia Dolera and Celia Freijeiro.
 Her performance in the series also earned her nominations to the 29th Actors and Actresses Union Awards and the 7th Feroz Awards.

-She has since appeared in such television series as The Snow Girl, La mesías, and Bellas artes.
+She has since appeared in such television series as The Snow Girl, La mesías, and Bellas Artes.
 Her recent films include Crazy About Her (2021), More the Merrier (2021), On the Fringe (2022), Tomorrow Is Today (2022), and The Red Virgin (2024).
 For her role playing a domestic servant in The Red Virgin, Villagrán was nominated for the Goya Award for Best Supporting Actress.
+She is set to play a journalist in Pioneras: Solo querían jugar.